CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

 - **Azure OpenAI:** is a service that provides access to OpenAI's powerful language models, such as GPT-3 and GPT-4, through Azure's cloud platform.
 This allows developers to build applications that can generate human-quality text, translate languages, write different kinds of creative content, and answer your questions in an informative way.
 - **Azure Web App:** is a fully managed platform for building, deploying, and scaling web applications.
 It supports various programming languages and frameworks,and offers features like continuous deployment, scaling, and integration with other Azure services.

+## Getting Started with the Lab
+Welcome to your Automate-document-processing-using-AzureOpenAI Workshop!
+We've prepared a seamless environment for you to explore and learn about Azure services.
+Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment